 The inaugural Thai GP drew the most spectators during the 2018 season, with 220,000 fans over 3 days.
 It was voted The Best GP of 2018 by the MotoGP Paddock.
 Buriram has a contract to host MotoGP until 2020.
 Marc Marquez made history as the inaugural Thai GP winner, while Honda is currently the most successful manufacturer at the circuit.

-The 2020 Thai MotoGP race at Chang was cancelled due to the COVID-19 pandemic, but the race is due to return in October 2021.
+Both the 2020 and 2021 Thai MotoGP races at Chang were cancelled due to the COVID-19 pandemic, but the race is expected to return in 2022.

 Upcoming events at Chang International Circuit in 2023/2024